UAL-RE/lc-containers_vms/episodes/virtualmachines.md

 ::::::::::::::::::::::: instructor

-Users may be prompted to use the Basic or Expert interface.
-Make sure students know what they see may not be exactly what is on your screen
+Learners may be prompted to use the Basic or Expert interface when VirutalBox is run for the first time.
+Learners should select Basic.

+If learners already ran VirtualBox and selected Expert, make sure students know what they see may not be exactly what is on your screen.
+They can switch back to Basic by going to the File menu, selecting Preferences, and clicking the Basic tab in the top left-hand corner of the dialog.

 :::::::::::::::::::::::